FIDE Women's Grand Prix 2019–2021

-The 2019–2021 edition of the FIDE Grand Prix was a series of four chess tournaments exclusively for women which determined two players to play in the Women's Candidates Tournament 2022.
-The winner of the Candidates Tournament will play a 12-game match against the world champion in the Women's World Chess Championship 2022.
+The 2019–2021 edition of the FIDE Women's Grand Prix was a series of four chess tournaments exclusively for women which determined two players to play in the Women's Candidates Tournament 2022.
+The winner of the Candidates Tournament played a 12-game match against the world champion in the Women's World Chess Championship 2023.

-This is the fifth cycle of the tournament series.
-The number one woman player, Hou Yifan, who won the first three editions of the Grand Prix, was unable to play due to studies at Oxford University.
+The 2019–2021 edition was the fifth cycle of the tournament series.
+The number one woman player, Hou Yifan, who won the first three editions of the Grand Prix, did not play due to her studies at Oxford University.

 Players

-16 players were published by FIDE in July 2019.
+A list of 16 participants was published by FIDE in July 2019.